 The key EOSC stakeholders have been approached to provide feedback on the EOSC Declaration in an effort of convergence and support to the EOSC Vision.
 RDA was represented at the EOSC Summit and was cited in the Declaration, as a key forum to reach consensus on practical implementations at European and global level.
 RDA Europe developed a paper entitled “RDA in Europe as an EOSC Stakeholder to achieve FAIR at all levels” to outline a clear value proposition of RDA and RDA in Europe for the EOSC.

 The paper advocates that the EOSC community can immediately benefit from the RDA approach, adopt its recommendations and outputs, and learn from the broad range of past experiences of RDA contributors and early adopters of RDA outputs in building EOSC services, structures or frameworks.
 The EOSC community can leverage the problem-solving social structure provided by RDA, its community and the series of RDA Plenaries.

+An EOSC Roadmap has been drafted and is being discussed with EU Member States outlining among others the governance and funding of the EOSC initiative, and is expected to be published later in 2018.

-The EC has already initiated EOSC related projects, namely the EOSCpilot and the upcoming project, the latter integrating some of the major European e-Infrastructure projects including EGI and EUDATINDIGO – Data Cloud.
-EOSC-PilotEOSC-hubFurthermore, it is planning a series of funded calls around EOSC in its next Work Programme 2018-2020.
+The EC has already initiated EOSC related projects, namely the EOSCpilot and the EOSC-hub projects, the first preparing the ground for EOSC in terms of community requirements capture, governance models and stakeholder engagement and the latter integrating some of the major European e-Infrastructure projects including EGI, EUDAT and INDIGO – Data Cloud.
+The EOSC-Pilot project that started in January 2017 has already developed a governance model for EOSC, has been developing a number of demonstrators from different domains and has been working on engaging relevant stakeholders, including RDA.
+Some of its goals are similar with RDA, such as reducing fragmentation between data infrastructures by working across scientific and economic domains, countries and governance models, and improving interoperability between data infrastructures.

+The EC-funded project EOSC-hub project started in January 2018, bringing together an extensive group of national and international service providers to create the Hub: a central contact point for European researchers and innovators to discover, access, use and reuse a broad spectrum of resources for advanced data-driven research.
+The EOSC-hub project mobilises providers from the EGI Federation, EUDAT CDI, INDIGO-DataCloud and other major European research infrastructures to deliver a common catalogue of research data, services and software for research.

+Furthermore, it is planning a series of funded calls around EOSC in its next Work Programme 2018-2020.
 The main areas include a marketplace-type of access portal, connecting thematic clouds, prototyping new services, accessing commercial services, connecting big user communities and research infrastructures and finally supporting the governance of the whole ecosystem.
-The funding level is expected to be of the order of 150 million Euros and all EU efforts will be centred around EOSC.
+The funding level is expected to be of the order of 190 million Euros and all EU efforts will be centred around EOSC.

 As the EOSC Research Data Commons vision is aligned with the RDA vision, it is crucial to understand whether and how the EOSC can act as the service vehicle at European level to implement at least part of the RDA principles and exploit the RDA neutral forum capacities.
+Already EOSC-hub, Freya and OpenAIRE-Advance have agreed to cooperate actively with RDA and channel their challenges through existing or new RDA WG/IGs and deliver outputs that can be considered as ICT Technical Specifications.